Cray-HPE/canu/readme.md

 - Generate switch configuration for an entire network
 - Convert SHCD to CCJ (CSM Cabling JSON)
 - Use CCJ / Paddle to validate the network and generate network config
+- Run tests against the mgmt network to check for faults/inconsistencies.

 # Quickstart Guide